wdk-docs/sphinx-doc/invocation.rst

 .. option:: -E

-   Don't use a saved :term:`environment` (the structure caching all cross-references), but rebuild it completely.
+   Don't use a saved :term:`环境` (the structure caching all cross-references), but rebuild it completely.
 The default is to only read and parse source files that are new or have changed since the last run.